moudemans/skilltest-buienradar/notebook.md

 ## Part 1

 Todo:
 - indexing tables on most used columns dependent on Part 3 -> This is very depending on the types of queries used most.
 It does not make sense to index continous values.
-Just as an example I will place an index on the station name, as that would be a potentially useful.

 ## Part 2